Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Empirical Results

 \subsection{Test-Time Scaling: scaling up the iteration of \model}

 In addition to increasing the number of generated tokens at test time \cite{muennighoff2025s1_reasoning, snell2025scaling}, we propose an alternative approach to test-time scaling: increasing the number of \model iterations.
 The relationship between model performance on GSM8K \cite{cobbe2021gsm8k} and the number of iterations is illustrated in \Cref{fig: scaling}.
 As shown, the ideal reward model yields a consistently improving trend and outperforms the self-reward method across all model backbones, suggesting that \textbf{test-time scaling can be achieved without necessitating a dense reward function in our setting}.
-Conversely, the self-reward method exhibits rapid initial gains followed by a plateau, attributable to the limitations in the reward model’s accuracy.
-Notably, with an increased number of iterations, performance eventually surpasses this plateau and continues to improve.
-These findings indicate that, given an appropriate reward model, \textbf{searching through the latent space offers a promising new direction for test-time scaling}.
+Conversely, the self-reward method exhibits rapid initial gains followed by a plateau, attributable to the limitations in the reward model’s accuracy.Notably, as the number of iterations increases further, performance eventually surpasses this plateau and continues to improve.
+The above shows that \textbf{test-time scaling remains attainable even under a sharply peaked reward}.
+It further suggests that, given an appropriate reward model, \textbf{searching through the latent space offers a promising new direction for test-time scaling.}

 \paragraph{Extreme Scaling with Perfect Sparse Reward Model} Following the methodology proposed by \citet{liu2025can}, we conduct extreme scaling experiments using the Qwen2.5-1.5B-Instruct model \cite{qwen2.5}.
 In contrast to \citet{liu2025can}, which leverages Process Reward Models (PRM), our approach is specifically tailored to align with Outcome Reward Models (ORM).
 Given the current limitations in ORM design (see \Cref{app_sec: limitation of orm}) and the inherent challenges of self-rewarding in small-scale models, we investigate the effectiveness of this novel test-time scaling strategy through the use of the PSRM.
 As shown in \Cref{tab: performance extreme scaling}, Qwen2.5-1.5B-Instruct achieves a 14\% point performance gain over GPT-4o on the AIME2024 benchmark.
 Furthermore, on the MATH-500 dataset, it attains the highest overall accuracy among all evaluated models, with a marginal 2.7\% point gap behind o1-preview.
 Remarkably, the model requires only an average of 61.8 iterations on MATH-500 to reach the performance, outperforming a 256 compute consumption of explicit space scaling methods in terms of efficiency.
 This implies that, under an appropriate reward model, \textit{the latent space represents a more efficient option for test-time scaling compared to the explicit space}.